f5devcentral/f5-techXchange2023-ModernApps/lab_1.1.md

 # Virtual K8s and Kubeconfigs

 In the previous step, the underlying environment and Managed K8s cluster were built on an Appstack node.
-Once the AWS-VPC site with Appstack is alive, you should see the following:
+Once the AWS-VPC site with Appstack is alive, you should see the following (Multi-Cloud Networking --> Managed K8s --> Overview --> (select your appstack-vpc Mk8s environment)

 ![](./images/mk8s-alive.png)